Kaizen: History

 The small-step work improvement approach was developed in the USA under Training Within Industry program (TWI Job Methods).
 Instead of encouraging large, radical changes to achieve desired goals, these methods recommended that organizations introduce small improvements, preferably ones that could be implemented on the same day.
 The major reason was that during WWII there was neither time nor resources for large and innovative changes in the production of war equipment.
 The essence of the approach came down to improving the use of the existing workforce and technologies.

-As part of the Marshall Plan after World War II, American occupation forces brought in experts to help with the rebuilding of Japanese industry while the Civil Communications Section (CCS) developed a management training program that taught statistical control methods as part of the overall material.
+As part of the aid to allied nations after the war, not directly including the Marshall Plan after World War II, American occupation forces brought in experts to help with the rebuilding of Japanese industry while the Civil Communications Section (CCS) developed a management training program that taught statistical control methods as part of the overall material.
 Homer Sarasohn and Charles Protzman developed and taught this course in 1949–1950.
 Sarasohn recommended W. Edwards Deming for further training in statistical methods.

 The Economic and Scientific Section (ESS) group was also tasked with improving Japanese management skills and Edgar McVoy was instrumental in bringing Lowell Mellen to Japan to properly install the Training Within Industry (TWI) programs in 1951.
 The ESS group had a training film to introduce TWI's three "J" programs: Job Instruction, Job Methods and Job Relations.
 Titled "Improvement in Four Steps" (Kaizen eno Yon Dankai), it thus introduced kaizen to Japan.

 For the pioneering, introduction, and implementation of kaizen in Japan, the Emperor of Japan awarded the Order of the Sacred Treasure to Dr. Deming in 1960.
 Subsequently, the Union of Japanese Scientists and Engineers (JUSE) instituted the annual Deming Prizes for achievement in quality and dependability of products.
 On October 18, 1989, JUSE awarded the Deming Prize to Florida Power & Light Co.
 (FPL), based in the US, for its exceptional accomplishments in process and quality-control management, making it the first company outside Japan to win the Deming Prize.

 Kaoru Ishikawa took up this concept to define how continuous improvement or kaizen can be applied to processes, as long as all the variables of the process are known.